Day 7: "Stillness & Surrender" / शांति और समर्पण

 Ankle Circles (~30 seconds):

-Breath: Match the breath to the movement throughout.
-One full breath per rotation.
-If the movement outpaces the breath, the movement is too fast.
+Breath: One full breath per rotation throughout.
+If the movement outpaces the breath, slow down.

 Teacher's Note: Set the tone early.
-If the warm-up is slow and mindful, the entire class will carry that energy.
 Resist any urge to speed things up.

 ---